shailenmishra/shailenmishra.github.io/about/index.md

 Currently, I am a Visiting Assistant Professor of English at Swarthmore College.
 Previously, I have taught at University of Delaware, Illinois State University, and North Carolina State University.

+Links to my scholarly work:

+- [Constructing the Other: Narrative Empathy and the Ethics of Border-Crossing in World Literature](https://brill.com/view/journals/jwl/10/3/jwl.10.issue-3.xml), co-edited with Arnab Dutta Roy. _Journal of World Literature_ Special Issue (10.3).
+- _Constructing the Other: Narrative Empathy and the Ethics of Border-Crossing in World Literature_, co-edited with Arnab Dutta Roy.
+(An extended version of the JWL special issue.
+Forthcoming in a book format in early 2027, published by De Gruyter Brill.)

-Samples of my published fiction:
+Links to my published fiction:

 - [Measure of an Escape](https://thediagram.com/23_1/mishra.html), *DIAGRAM*
 - [Between Bears and Bees](https://baltimorereview.org/index.php/winter_2021/contributor/shailen-mishra), *The Baltimore Review*
 - [Fait Accompli](https://thebookendsreview.com/2020/03/06/fait-accompli/), *The Bookends Review*
 - [Siren](https://www.theshinejournal.net/mishrashailen.htm), *The Shine Journal*

-A sample of my critical work can be viewed at the *Spoon River Poetry Review*'s [blog](https://www.srpr.org/blog/category/space-in-culture/).
+A sample of my other critical work can be viewed at the *Spoon River Poetry Review*'s [blog](https://www.srpr.org/blog/category/space-in-culture/).

 You can write to me using the form below: